 We’re not opposed to paying for things, particularly if the time saved in man hours or if the insights gained from that product is significant.
 ChartMogul is one of those products.

-We use ChartMogul to analyse our run-rates, keeping an eye of where we are in relation to our forecasts (for which we based off this fantastic FREE SaaS financial plan spreadsheet).
+We use ChartMogul to analyse our run-rates, keeping an eye of where we are in relation to our forecasts.

 ChartMogul do, like most SaaS business, offer tiered plans.
 Initially it starts out very reasonable, even for a startup, as you scale your plan will scale.
 We pay annually in order to reduce our costs spent here.
 We did try alternatives, such as BareMetrics, however always found ourselves coming back to ChartMogul.